GoogleCloudPlatform/pgadapter/README.md

 ## Support Level

+We are not currently accepting external code contributions to this project.
-Please feel free to report issues and send pull requests, but note that this application is not officially supported as part of the Cloud Spanner Product.
+Please feel free to file feature requests using GitHub's issue tracker or using the existing Cloud Spanner support channels.